madzebra/bce-explorer/README.md

 # Block Chain Explorer for altcoins

 Block Chain Explorer for altcoins.
-Works as an application for one coin project
+Works as stand-alone application for a one coin project.
+See Usage section.

 Extracted from BCE project.